dart-lang/site-www/src/_samples/index.md

 [Read more](/guides/language/language-tour#comments) about comments in Dart, including how the documentation tooling works.

 ## Imports

+To access APIs defined in other libraries, use `import`.

 <?code-excerpt "misc/test/samples_test.dart (import)" replace="/'.*?' as \w+/'path\/to\/my_other_file.dart'/g"?>
 {% prettify dart %}